+'''

-''' |--- Administration
+-- Administration

-|--- Network
+-- Network

-|--- General IP configuration
+-- General IP configuration

-|--- Protocol Mode
+-- Protocol Mode

-|--- Use LLDP-MED
+-- LLDP-MED enabled

-|--- Use DHCP
+-- DHCP enabled

-|--- Use DHCPv6

-|--- VLAN discovery '''
+-- VLAN discovery

+-- VLAN ID

+-- DNS domain

+-- Primary DNS

+-- Secondary DNS

+-- HTTP proxy

+'''

 3.2.2.2 Automatic VLAN discovery using DHCP

 To automatically discover a VLAN ID using DHCP, the phone must be configured as DHCP enabled, and VLAN discovery mode must be set to "DHCP".
 LLDPMED should be disabled.
 The DHCP server must be configured to supply the Vendor Unique Option in the correct VLAN over DHCP format.
 If a phone configured for VLAN discovery by DHCP fails to discover its VLAN, it will proceed to configure itself from the DHCP within the non-tagged LAN.
 Under these circumstances, network routing may probably not be correct.